Finding a property: where to start

 It costs an awful lot of money to buy a property, and if you're a first-time buyer you'll only get your stamp duty discount or exemption once, so it's worth buying somewhere you could realistically stay for a good few years.

-This means you need to think about your future needs as well as your current ones.
+This means you need to think about your future needs, as well as your current ones.
 Are you likely to have children, or start commuting to a different workplace?
 These kinds of questions could all impact the type and location of property you go for.

 Once you've settled on an area, it's time to start house-hunting.

 You can filter your search to only include properties matching your budget and minimum number of bedrooms.
-(Tip: it can be worth setting the maximum price a little higher than your actual budget as sellers will often end up accepting less than the original asking price.)

-Registering with estate agents
+Register with estate agents

 People nearly always sell their homes through estate agents, and this means you'll need to register with agencies to be able to go on viewings.